rbisdorff/Digraph3/docSphinx/tutorial.rst

       Threshold ind : 2.50 + 0.00x ;  percentile: 11.82
       Threshold pref : 5.00 + 0.00x ; percentile: 21.51

-Between 6% and 12% of the performance differences are, thus, considered to be insignificant; between 12% and 23% are considered to be significant.
-Less than 1% of considerable performance differences on both the *Teaching* and *Research* criteria will actually trigger a polarisation effect [BIS-2013]_.
+Between 6% and 12% of the performance differences are, thus, considered to be *insignificant*.
+Similarly, between 77% (100.0 - 23.0) and 88% (100.0 - 12.0) are considered to be *significant*.
+Less than 1% (100.0 - 99.0) correspond to *considerable* performance differences on both the *Teaching* and *Research* criteria actually triggering an epistemic *polarisation* effect [BIS-2013]_.

-Beside this supposed imprecision in the performance evaluation, the **precise decimal** significance weights, as allocated by the THE authors to the five ranking criteria (see :numref:`thecsCriteria` Column *Weight*) are, as well, quite **questionable**.
+Beside the likely imprecise performance discrimination, the **precise decimal** significance weights, as allocated by the THE authors to the five ranking criteria (see :numref:`thecsCriteria` Column *Weight*) are, as well, quite **questionable**.
 Significance weights may indeed carry usually hidden strategies for rendering the performance evaluations commensurable in view of a numerical computation of the overall ranking scores.
 The eventual ranking result is thus as much depending on the precise values of the given criteria significance weights as, vice versa, the given precise significance weights are depending on the subjectively expected and accepted ranking results.
 We will therefore drop such precise weights and, instead, only require a corresponding criteria significance preorder: *gtch* = *gres* > *gcit* > *gint* > *gind*. *Teaching environment* and *Research volume and reputation* are equally considered most important, followed by *Research influence*.
 Than comes *International outlook in staff, students and research* and, least important finally, *Industry income and innovation*.

-These working hypotheses give us way to a *ranking-by-scoring* approach based on *robust* pairwise outranking situations [BIS-2004b]_:
+Both these working hypotheses: performance *discrimitation* thresholds and solely *ordinal* criteria significance, give us way to a ranking methodology based on **robust pairwise outranking** situations [BIS-2004b]_:

     - We say that Computer Science Dept *x* **robustly outranks** Computer Science Dept *y* when *x* positively outranks *y* with **all** significance weight vectors that are **compatible** with the *significance preorder*: *gtch* = *gres* > *gcit* > *gint* > *gind*;
     - We say that Computer Science Dept *x* is **robustly outranked** by Computer Science Dept *y* when *x* is positively outranked by *y* with **all** significance weight vectors that are **compatible** with the *significance preorder*: *gtch* = *gres* > *gcit* > *gint* > *gind*;
-    - Otherwise, Computer Science Depts *x* and *y* are **incomparable**.
+    - Otherwise, Computer Science Depts *x* and *y* are considered to be **incomparable**.

 A corresponding digraph constructor is provided by the :py:class:`outrankingDigraphs.RobustOutrankingDigraph` class.